-She comes to the arts first with painting, writing and installations.
-Using material elements, dance, action and texts, she creates her first performances.
-Since 2004, when she meets Steve Paxton and Lisa Nelson, she dedicates her research to movement as the most appropriate discipline to confront the futile nature of her primary focus of interest: the interdependance.
+She comes to the arts first with painting, writing and dance and soon creates her first performances.
+Since 2004, she dedicates her research to movement as the most appropriate discipline to confront the futile nature of being.

-Parallel to her years of studies at the Fine Arts School of Marseille, she learns different techniques and approaches to movement: Improvisation, contemporary dance, butô, yoga, movement analysis, biomechanics ... from which she uses the material of cellular memory, faith, situations, as well es her own physical and emotional limits.
+Parallel to her years of studies at the Fine Arts School of Marseille, she learns different techniques and approaches to movement: Contact-Improvisation, butô, yoga, contemporary dance, movement analysis, biomechanics, BMC ... from which she explores the material of cellular memory, faith, situations, as well as her own physical and emotional limits.

-Since 2008 she creates Blue (solo), Here Hello (solo), Hymn (solo), Popo, Neuneu, Concon et Nunuche (duet), Nuts (group piece), Red is Green (solo in collaboration with Fabrice Césario), AIM (quintet), White is Orange (performance/ installation), Unknown (performance/installation), Pas Lapin (duet), Sensual Clouds (solo) and Etendues poreuses (performance/installation).
+Since 2008 she creates Blue (solo), Here Hello (solo), Hymn (solo), Popo, Neuneu, Concon et Nunuche (duet), Nuts (group piece), Red is Green (solo in collaboration with Fabrice Césario), AIM (quintet), White is Orange (performance/ installation), Unknown (performance/installation), Pas Lapin (duet), Etendues poreuses (performance/installation) and Sensual Clouds (solo).

-Her work was shown at Tanzfabrik Berlin, ISBA (institute of the Fine Arts in Besançon), Marseille Objectif Danse, La Distillerie in Aubagne, La Compagnie in Marseille, at Ponderosa Tanzlandfestival in Germany and at Mac Arteum (museum for contemporary arts at Chateauneuf le Rouge, France).
+Her work was shown at Tanzfabrik Berlin, ISBA (institute of the Fine Arts in Besançon), Marseille Objectif Danse, La Distillerie in Aubagne, La Compagnie in Marseille, at Ponderosa Tanzlandfestival in Germany at the Museum of Salagon and et Mac Arteum (museum for contemporary arts at Chateauneuf le Rouge, France).